 Drop me a line to the mail address listed below if you're interested in employing me as contractor and have some work to offer.

 Do you eventually like some of my efforts and would like to say thanks?
-I would be very grateful to receive whatever you choose from the wishlist or which amount you decide to donate.
+I would be very grateful to receive whatever you choose from the wishlist.

 -----BEGIN GEEK CODE BLOCK-----